 - Wash the green beans thoroughly and then strain them to remove any excess water.

 - Add the garlic (or garlic powder), black pepper, and salt on top of the green beans.
 Give it a good stir using a wooden spoon.
-Close the lid of the instant pot, making sure it’s in the sealing position.
+Close the lid of the Instant Pot, making sure it’s in the sealing position.

 - Choose the steam option.
 Set the cooking time to 00:00 (zero) minutes and turn off the “keep warm” option.
 Make sure the pressure option says “High Pressure” NOT “low pressure”.

-- The Instant Pot will take about 10 minutes to steam these green beans at zero minutes of cooking time.
+- The Instant Pot will take about 10 minutes to steam these green beans with zero minutes of cooking time.
 After the Instant Pot beeps, it will take another 10 minutes before the float valve drops.
 Strain out any excess water and transfer the steamed green beans to a serving platter, drizzle the avocado oil (or extra virgin olive oil), and serve.

 ⏱ Not waiting for the float valve to drop!